AuteurAudio/electronics-extremely-low-noise-regulator/README.md

 The focus of the regulator used by Lilienfeld's Choir is the lowest noise possible.
 I will attempt to describe how it is different than some of the more commonly seen modern discrete regulators, and why.
 This regulator, when built properly, will give you a spectral noise on the order of 1.7nV/√Hz, and a voltage stability of better than 100nV over a period of a minute.
 For those not aware, that is at least 1000 times better on both figures than your average LM317.
+You typically find this type of performance on a monolithic regulator designed for low power application, like a LNA on a receiver; the figure stated for this amplifier is for an output into the ampere range and an output voltage in the tens of volts.
+Not bad!